PUT-PTM/STMDestroyer2016/README.md

 Connect your device to your computer with 2 wires (mini USB-USB A to power and microUSB-USB A to gamepad mode)

 STM as controller:

-1. Download "STM32 ST-Link Utility" (<a href='http://download.freedownloadmanager.org/Windows-PC/STM32-ST-Link-Utility/FREE-3.8.0.html'>link</a>)
+1. Download "STM32 ST-Link Utility" (<a href='http://download.freedownloadmanager.org/Windows-PC/STM32-ST-Link-Utility/FREE-3.8.0.html'>link</a>) <br>
-2. Click on file and install programm
+2. Click on file and install programm <br>
-3. Run the programm after installation
+3. Run the programm after installation <br>
-4. Go to "Target" section and choose "Program"
+4. Go to "Target" section and choose "Program" <br>
 5. You see new window.
-Look on "File path" and click "Browse" button to find  "stm32f429_project.hex" (end of path: "...\Release\STM Controller")
+Look on "File path" and click "Browse" button to find  "stm32f429_project.hex" (end of path: "...\Release\STM Controller") <br>
-6. Press "Start" button
+6. Press "Start" button <br>
 7. Now STM32 is ready for use as gamepad

 ### Future improvements